JuhaniUri/commands-cheatsheet/General/Security/README.md

 Security topic is quite wide, I just going to cover some important section.
 I not going to cover network part, has it is huge

-# Authorizaion
+# Authentication
-- complex
+- Complex
-- ssh keys
+- SSH keys
 - MFA

-#
+# Authorization

 - least privilege approach